 Ms. Gay has also devoted significant time and energy to public interest litigation.
-By way of example, she successfully defended a constitutional amendment establishing a state minimum wage before the Florida Supreme Court.
-She also represented New York Governor David Patterson in a victory the New York Times called "stunning" in upholding the appointment of Richard Ravitch as Lieutenant Governor.
-She recently obtained the complete reversal of her client Marissa Alexander’s conviction and mandatory 20 year sentence for allegedly firing a warning shot at her sexually abusive spouse.
-More generally, she has litigated numerous criminal, immigration and housing court matters on a pro bono basis during her 25+ year career.
+She represented New York Governor David Patterson in a victory the New York Times called "stunning" in upholding the appointment of Richard Ravitch as Lieutenant Governor.
+She also successfully defended a constitutional amendment establishing a state minimum wage before the Florida Supreme Court.
+She recently obtained the complete reversal of her client Marissa Alexander’s conviction and mandatory 20 year sentence for allegedly firing a warning shot at her serially abusive spouse.
+More generally, she has litigated numerous criminal, immigration and housing court matters on a pro bono basis during her 30 year career.